fboaventura/dckr-mrtg/README.md

 The variable `INDEXMAKEROPTIONS` (default: empty string) allows you to add any extra options passed to `indexmaker`, e.g. `--nolegend`.

+The variable `MRTG_COLUMNS` (default: 2) defines the number of columns in the index.html file.
+This is useful if you have a large number of hosts and want to display them in multiple columns.

 ## Persistence

 The container will create the following directories: